 Credit Union Overview

-AgFed Credit Union (NCUA Charter # 16400) has an overall health grade of "A" at DepositAccounts.com, with a Texas ratio of 7.38% (excellent) based on September 30, 2016 data.
-In the past year, AgFed has increased its total deposits by $15.08 million, an excellent annual growth rate of 6.93%.
-Please refer to our financial overview of AgFed Credit Union for more details.
+AgFed Credit Union has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 3.04% (excellent) based on March 31, 2023 data.
+In the past year, AgFed has increased its non-brokered deposits by $5.89 million, an above average annual growth rate of 1.86%.
+Please refer to our financial overview of AgFed Credit Union (NCUA Charter # 16400) for more details.

 Originally established in 1934 as the Agriculture Federal Credit Union by United States Department of Agriculture, the Credit Union had an initial membership of 20 people and assets of $59.75 within a month of opening its doors.
 Eighty-nine years later, AgFed Credit Union has more than 27,000 members and assets in excess of $357 million.

 When compared to similar length-of-term CDs tracked by DepositAccounts.com that are available nationally and have minimum deposit requirements of $10k or less, one bank and one credit union have higher rates than currently offered on the AgFed Credit Union 18-month Certificate Special.
 The following table compares the 18-month Certificate Special to the two highest-rate CDs from banks and the two highest-rate CDs from other credit unions.